dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 	}

 	"""
-	A NodeState is the state of an individual node in the Dgraph cluster.
+	A NodeState is the state of an individual Alpha or Zero node in the Dgraph cluster.
 	"""
 	type NodeState {